 The first one is a hardware-based IP phone.
 The hardware-based VoIP phone looks like a traditional telephone, but it’s actually more similar to small computers designed to receive and transmit VoIP calls.
 It can have additional features like a speakerphone, a touchpad, and a caller ID display.

 The second one is softphone or software-based VoIP phone.
 It does not look like physical telephone.
 In fact, it’s not really physical at all.
 Instead, the VoIP software is installed on a computer or mobile device.
-From there, you can connect a headset or simply use the built-in microphone and speakers on your device to make VoIP-based calls.
+From there, you can connect a Bluetooth headset or simply use the built-in microphone and speakers on your device to make VoIP-based calls.

 Most VoIP phone services geared towards businesses can be used with both.
 The hardware-based phones provide the familiarity of traditional telephones, while softphones give flexibility and mobility since they can be used from anywhere.